yaacov/observer/README.md

 This observer also abstruct watching for file changes, users can register a list for files to watch, once a file is watched, events will be emitted automatically on each file modification.

-This Observe is using golang [channels](https://gobyexample.com/channels) for emiting events and [fsnotify](https://github.com/fsnotify/fsnotify) for watching file changes.
+This observer is using golang [channels](https://gobyexample.com/channels) for emiting events and [fsnotify](https://github.com/fsnotify/fsnotify) for watching file changes.

 #### Examples:
   - [Emit string events](#emit-string-events)